 Step #3: Enter the page URL that you want to inspect.
 Recently, I have inspected this post on Semrush price increases and was able to submit it to Google Index manually.

 Step #4: In the next step, you would see a popup box.
 It will show that the URL is being inspected.
 Wait a few seconds until it’s done.
-Once it finished, click on the “Request Indexing” link.
+Once it is finished, click on the “Request Indexing” link.

 Now Google will add your website to the index queue.
 Googlebot will soon crawl your page.